Aden Hashi Farah Ayro

-Aden Hashi Farah Aero (Aaden Xaashi Faarax Ceyroow, آدن حاشي فارح عيرو) (died 1 May 2008) was the military commander of the Al Shabaab.
+Aden Hashi Farah Aero (Aaden Xaashi Faarax Ceyroow, آدن حاشي فارح عيرو) (1976 – 1 May 2008) also known as Abu Muhsin al-Ansari was a military commander of Al Shabaab.
 He was from the Ayr sub-clan, part of the Habar Gidir, which is a branch of the Hawiye clan.
 He was reportedly married to Halima Abdi Issa Yusuf.
 He was among several militants killed in a U.S. airstrike on 1 May 2008.

-Afghanistan and Al-Qaeda
+History

 Aden Hashi Farah Aero was said to have gone to Afghanistan to train with al-Qaeda before 2001, according to Matthew Bryden of International Crisis Group.

 According to International Crisis Group, it was after this stint with the terror organisation that he went back to Somalia in 2003 to set up a network with other al-Itihaad al-Islamiya veterans to assassinate foreigners and opponents, culminating in the eventual deaths of four foreign aid workers and at least ten Somali former military and police officers.
 On 10 June 2006, The Guardian repeated this story by stating, "An unnamed network run by one of Aweys's proteges, Aden Hashi Farah "Aero", has been linked to the murder of four western aid workers and more than a dozen Somalis who allegedly cooperated with counter-terror organisations."